IngmarBitter/defenders/md/Salvation/Baptism.md

     - Acts 8:36-38 MEV

 **The Conversion of Saul/Paul (Acts 9:1-18):** Saul, later known as Paul, experienced a dramatic conversion on the road to Damascus.
-After being blinded he trusted and followed Jesus's command and then was visited by Ananias, who laid hands on him, Saul regained his sight and was baptized immediately after.
+After being blinded, he trusted and followed Jesus's command.
+Then Ananias visited him, laid hands on him, he regained his sight, and he was baptized immediately after.

 !!!
     Immediately something like scales fell from his eyes, and he could see again.
 And he rose up and was baptized.